Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 6. No walks

-7. The infield fly rule is in NOT in effect
+7. No infield fly rule is in effect

 8. Batter cannot run on dropped third strike